The Project Manager

 - MeisterTask – Another great PM Tool that offers unlimited users and projects, MeisterTask also has a native app version you can access in your iPhone and iPad.
 You are also allowed two integrations with any existing file sharing programs you are using like DropBox, Google Drive, Zendesk, GitHub, and more.

 - Asana – Last of the top 5 most popular project management tools but definitely not the least, Asana has a whopping amount of 40,000 customers and 400,000 users.
-Its free version allows up to 15 users, and is known as an “intuitive task-management system that works best for teams seeking real-time interaction.”
+Its free version allows up to 15 users, and is an “intuitive task-management system that works best for teams seeking real-time interaction.”

 Use the Right Tools, and Hire the Right Project Manager